-Compared to the previous financial year, the Wakam insurance entity of the Big Wakam group did not make methodological adjustments or changes to structural assumptions apart from those required by the standard (interest rate curve, review clause) or specific to the evolution of its activity.
+Compared to the previous financial year, the company did not make methodological adjustments or changes to structural assumptions apart from those required by the standard (interest rate curve, review clause) or specific to the evolution of its activity.

 D.3.
 Other liabilities